-Supporting Development, Dissemination and Implementation of the CDC Opioid Prescribing Guidelines
+Supporting Development, Dissemination and Implementation of the CDC Opioid Prescribing Guideline

 - Doctors lacked consensus on prescribing opioids, with wide geographic variations.